afaniuolo/WFFM-Conversion-Tool/README.md

 The `baseTemplateMetadataFileName` property should contain the name of the metadata file of the inherited default WFFM form field type.

+A useful online resource to validate the content of a metadata file is the [JSON Schema Validator](https://www.jsonschemavalidator.net/).
+The JSON schema of the metadata file is included in the tool `Schemas` folder and also available [here](https://github.com/afaniuolo/WFFM-Conversion-Tool/blob/master/src/WFFM.ConversionTool/Schemas/metadata-schema.json).

 ### How to Customize the Conversion of a Field Value
-The *fieldConverter* property of *convertedField` mapping objects in metadata files allows to specify the name of a converter to process the source value of a field.
+The *fieldConverter* property of *convertedField* mapping objects in metadata files allows to specify the name of a converter to process the source value of a field.
 Converters are defined in the `AppSettings.json` configuratio file in the *converters* property.
 This property is an array of *converter* objects that have the following properties:
 - `name` - Name of the converter, used as value in the *fieldConverter* property in metadata files.
 - `converterType` - Type of the class object that defines the converter.